 The Cure are the first band in this list who already have actual dates announced.
 On 16 March, the Englishmen will perform at a festival in Johannesburg.
 Five days later, they will play the same festival in Cape Town.
-These South African shows pave the way for a European festival tour in spring or summer.
-In April, Robert Smith, The Cure’s frontman, already announced that they have many plans for 2019.
-After celebrating their 40th anniversary at British Summer Time in 2018, they may as well go on a full-scale festival tour in 2019.
+These South African shows pave the way for a European festival tour in summer.
+In fact, the British band has already been announced for several European festivals, including Rock Werchter, Hurricane & Southside and Mad Cool.
+Frontman Robert Smith announced on Twitter that the band will be playing around 20 festivals in total, so there are still more to be added.

 Florence + The Machine

 Florence Welch and her band have always been around for festivals.
 She headlined some, played other, and even stepped up at Glastonbury to replace Foo Fighters.
-This year is unlikely to be an exception, especially since she released a new album last June: High as Hope.
-Next year will be the best time to promote it, after showcasing it at some festivals this year.
-In the meantime, you can still catch her before the next festival season, as she will be playing numerous venues in North America, Europe (with a focus on the UK obviously) and even Australia.
+This year is not going to be an exception, since Florence + the Machine have already been confirmed for Rock Werchter and Colours of Ostrava.
+Additionally, the English band released a new album last June: High as Hope.
+Next year will be the best time to promote it, so more festivals will probably be announced.

 Tame Impala only did a few festival shows this summer.
 Earlier this year, Kevin Parker already said that he is busy working on the new album.
 The frontman of Tame Impala also mentioned that it will most likely be released before the summer of 2019.
 Usually this means that a series of festival shows will follow.
 Indeed, Parker also expressed his interest to headline a stage at Glastonbury Festival 2019.